 Inspectors are trained to identify unacceptable labor conditions and facilitate remediation.
 In cases of unsustainable or unsafe work situations, workers may need support in developing new skills so they can find better work.
-GoodWeave provides this support to workers, as well as information on their rights in the workplace, such as these videos.
+The Workers' Rights videos exemplify this strategy to empower workers while also preventing child labor.